wp-staging/wp-staging/readme.txt

 4. Demo of a staging / backup site

 == Changelog ==

+= 2.10.0 =
+* New: Compatible up to WordPress 6.0.3
+* New: Show loader icon while saving settings or testing backup remote storages connections #1925
+* New: Show settings last saved time for backup remote storages SFTP, Amazon S3 and Google Drive #1925
+* New: Show last update and install date for WP STAGING|PRO plugin in System Info #1928
+* New: Show selected themes and plugins for UPDATE and RESET clone jobs #1926
+* New: Fix issues when restoring multisites backup if network subsites have different domains.
+It now support restore or conversion of domain based subsite to subdirectory based subsite #1872
+* New: Option to disable local storage space and upload backup(s) only to remote storage spaces #1935
+* Enh: Huge improve of backup restoring performance by factor 2-3. #1951
+* Enh: Huge improve of backup creating performance on slow database servers. #1951
+* Enh: Add extra search & replace rule for elementor generated data #1902
+* Enh: Add dropdown to select bucket region for S3 backups instead of typing it in manually.
+Improve Amazon S3 settings page #1943
+* Enh: Skip search & replace if restoring a backup on the same site #1949
+* Enh: Add extra search & replace rule for elementor generated data #1949
+* Enh: Add search replace filter for database backup restore #1872
+* Enh: Allow access of staging site by using user email addresses beside usernames #1928
+* Enh: Add option to not ask for license key activation on local development sites #1913
+* Enh: Add better log messages for non working cron jobs #1907
+* Fix: Prevent a rare situation where the database is copied slowly with only one row per request #1951
+* Fix: Table selection ignored when creating a new staging site #1946
+* Fix: Could not properly restore network sites when a multisite backup was restored on a new WordPress that had a different table prefix than the source website #1948
+* Fix: Adjusted multiple SplFileObject methods (due to unconsistent behaviour of these methods across multiple PHP versions) to support PHP 8.0 > 8.0.19, PHP 8.1 > 8.1.6 and upcoming PHP 8.2 #1903
+* Fix: Deleting the oldest remote backup from SFTP, Amazon S3 and Google Drive fails sometimes #1890
+* Fix: No update notification visible in wp staging user interface when there is a new pro version available #1894
+* Fix: Clean up code #1871
+* Fix: Unable to create backup if there are files in WP STAGING cache folder that can not be deleted like .nfs* files. #1859
+* Fix: Analytics reporting does not contain the list of installed plugins #1896
+* Fix: If an Amazon S3 api key contained + character, it turned into space character when saving in database #1912
+* Fix: Always store the names of installed plugins, mu-plugins and themes in backup metadata #1906
+* Fix: When restoring database with large amount of tables on PHP > 8.0.1 some tables doesn't get created due unconsistent behaviour of FileObject library across PHP versions. #1872
+* Fix: Undefined var message in the log files if SSL connection could not be established due to outdated TLS on client server #1913
+* Fix: While creating a single staging site out of a network site, the folders (uploads/sites/ID) from other network sites weren't excluded and contained in the staging site #1922
+* Fix: Selecting parent folder does not automatically select its subfolders for UPDATE and RESET clone jobs. #1926
+* Fix: Amazon S3 only supports a maximum of 10,000 chunks for uploading a single backup file.
+With previous 5MB chunk size, backup uploads to S3 failed if they are bigger than 50 GB.
+Now backup chunk size is adjusted according to the size of the backup file by making sure total chunks are less than 10,000 #1924
+* Fix: Error when pushing a staging site and all folders are selected #1883
+* Dev: Add testing suite to run unit tests against multiple PHP versions #1903
+* Dev: Add sass/scss support for compiling css #1925
+* Dev: Add Xdebug support for PHP 8.1, use custom php.ini in PHP 8.0 and PHP 8.1 #1928
+* Dev: Update DI52 version to 3.0 for performance gain #1934

 = 2.9.20 =
 * Fix: Prevent internal error when clicking on Test Connection link on SFTP remote storage backup settings page. #1869